Propylene Price Trend and Forecast

 Propylene is primarily used as a crucial chemical intermediate in the production of various synthetic materials.
 It plays a key role in the manufacture of polypropylene, one of the most widely used plastics, which is used in products such as packaging materials, textiles, automotive parts, and containers.
 Additionally, propylene is involved in producing synthetic rubbers, adhesives, and specialty chemicals.
 It is also used in the production of acetone, isopropyl alcohol, and acrylonitrile, which are important for consumer goods, industrial applications, and chemical manufacturing processes.
 Propylene is vital to the chemical industry, supporting the supply chain of high-performance materials and advanced manufacturing.

-Propylene price provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
+Propylene Market Price Trend provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
 The information herein is accurate to the best of our knowledge as of the date indicated and is provided solely for the convenience of our customers as a reference for propylene.
 PriceWatch disclaims any warranties or representations regarding the accuracy of results derived from this information.
 It is the sole responsibility of the user to assess the suitability of the product for their specific application.
 This document does not constitute an endorsement to use the product in violation of any applicable patent rights.

 The price of Propylene is influenced by a variety of factors, including crude oil and naphtha prices, which are key feedstocks for its production.
 Supply-demand dynamics, operating rates of refineries, and production disruptions play a significant role in determining prices.
 Geopolitical factors, trade policies, and transportation costs also contribute to price fluctuations.
 As a critical raw material in the production of polypropylene and other chemicals, changes in downstream industries such as packaging, automotive, and textiles can also affect propylene pricing trends.